supa2/Automaton/Make-a-machine-tutorial.md

 Don't forget to declare the state table as static and PROGMEM.
 The *static* means the table contents will still be there when your machine's begin() method exits, the *PROGMEM* keyword makes sure the data is kept in flash memory which is much more abundant than RAM.

-For now the state table consists of two rows (the LED_OFF and LED_ON states we just thought of) and five collumns.
+For now the state table consists of two rows (the LED_OFF and LED_ON states we just thought of) and four columns.
 Al fields are filled with the value -1, which means as much as 'do nothing'.
 And that's exactly what our new machine does - for now.